zeroluck/docs/sources/cluster/index.md

 1. Log into Gluu-Server container

-2. Install epel-release-latest by running `rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-6.noarch.rpm`

-3. Install `csync2` package by running `yum install csync2`

-4. (If you haven't done it yet) Copy the private key you generated on `host-1` previously to `host-2` and put it into `/etc/csync2/csync2.key` file
+2. (If you haven't done it yet) Copy the private key you generated on `host-1` previously to `host-2` and put it into `/etc/csync2/csync2.key` file

-5. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on `host-2` (location of the files and their names are hardcoded into executable).
+3. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on `host-2` (location of the files and their names are hardcoded into executable).
 Don't fill any fields, just hit "Enter" accepting default values:
 ```
 openssl genrsa -out /etc/csync2_ssl_key.pem 1024
 openssl req -new -key /etc/csync2_ssl_key.pem -out /etc/csync2_ssl_cert.csr